DataDog/chaos-controller/docs/network_disruption.md

     </kbd>
 </p>

-Even if you do not specify many fields, our default configurations can be effective for most use cases.
-However, some disruption scenarios require careful tuning of the specs to replicate.
-If you have specific disruption requirements such as what protocol to disrupt, flow direction, or target hosts and ports, check out the FAQ pages below to learn more about this tool!
+Even if you do not specify many fields, our default configurations can be effective for most scenarios.
+However, some disruption scenarios require careful tuning of the specs in order to properly replicate them.
+If your team has specific disruption requirements around what `protocol` to disrupt, `flow` direction, or target `hosts` and `ports`, check out the FAQ pages below to learn more!

 ## FAQs: